khulnasoft/integrations-core/haproxy/README.md

 ### Installation

-The HAProxy check is included in the [Datadog Agent][2] package, so you don't need to install anything else on your HAProxy server.
+The HAProxy check is included in the [Khulnasoft Agent][2] package, so you don't need to install anything else on your HAProxy server.

 ### Configuration